40% Less Bugs through Manual and Auto QA Standardization for IoT Product

 REST API testing

-Another peculiar feature of providing product quality assurance services was the introduction of REST API testing to check the operation of functions that are not available on the UI, as well as conduct additional tests to check requests sent to metering devices.
-This check allows making sure that the interaction of microservices with each other is stable and data is received through microservices using HTTP methods.
+The introduction of REST API testing on the project allowed our team to check the operation of functions not available on the UI and conduct additional tests to check requests sent to metering devices.

 Regression and smoke testing